Central Denver Location

 Located in our original City Park location, we provide an elegant, dignified chapel steeped in Jewish tradition.
 In keeping with our heritage, we feature Tahara and Shomer facilities; both sanctioned by the Rocky Mountain Rabbinical Council and Rocky Mountain Chevra Kaddisha.

 Feldman Chapel can accommodate up to 200 people comfortably with ample parking and seating.
 The family room, located in the rear of the chapel, provides a calm setting for the family before the funeral service and offers privacy.
-Each family has the option whether to stay in the family room for the service, which could be heard through the speakers and through the decorative ironwork or joining the service in the front rows of the chapel.
+Each family has the option to stay in the family room for the service, which can be seen on the large 60" monitor and heard through the speakers, or joining the service in the front rows of the chapel.